GENI-NSF/geni-tools/README-omni.txt

    If not supplied, then if any slivers cannot be renewed, the whole call fails and sliver expiration times do not change.

-When renewing multiple slivers, note that slivers in the geni_allocated state are treated differently than slivers in the geni_provisioned state, and typically are restricted to shorter expiration times.
-Users are recommended to supply the geni_best_effort option, and to consider operating on only slivers in the same state.
+When renewing multiple slivers, note that slivers in the `geni_allocated` state are treated differently than slivers in the `geni_provisioned` state, and typically are restricted to shorter expiration times.
+Users are recommended to supply the `geni_best_effort` option, and to consider operating on only slivers in the same state.

-Note that some aggregates may require renewing all slivers in the same state at the same time, per the geni_single_allocation GetVersion return.
+Note that some aggregates may require renewing all slivers in the same state at the same time, per the `geni_single_allocation` GetVersion return.

 Output directing options:
  - `-o` Save result in per-Aggregate files
  - `-p <prefix>` (used with -o) Prefix for resulting files
- - `--outputfile` If supplied, use this output file name: substitute the AM for any %a, and %s for any slicename
+ - `--outputfile <path>` If supplied, use this output file name: substitute the AM for any `%a`, and `%s` for any slicename
  - If not saving results to a file, they are logged.
  - If `--tostdout` option, then instead of logging, print to STDOUT.

-File names will indicate the slice name, file format, and which aggregate is represented. e.g.: myprefix-myslice-renew-localhost-8001.json
+ - When using `-o and not `--outputfile`, file names will indicate the slice name, file format, and which aggregate is represented. e.g.: `myprefix-myslice-renew-localhost-8001.json`

+Other options:
  - -V# API Version #
  - `--devmode`: Continue on error if possible
  - `-l <path>` to specify a logging config file